Male circumcision is a

 As a parent, you will decide whether you want to keep

 your son's penis natural or want him to be

 circumcised.
-Because circumcision is usually not medically needed, this decision often is a personal one based on your own values and religious or cultural beliefs.
+This decision often is a personal one based on your own values and religious or cultural beliefs.

 good idea to think about your decision before your baby is born.
 If you wait,